driver-oss/spray-json-derivation/README.md

 This library provides automatic spray JsonFormats for any `case class` and children of `sealed trait`s.

 It uses the [Magnolia](http://magnolia.work/) ([source code](https://github.com/propensive/magnolia)) type-derivation library to implicitly generate JSON formats for any product type.
-Magnolia integrates with spray so seamlessly that it is almost not worth the effort to publish this project as a full fledged repository; a single gist with the contents of [DerivedFormats.scala](src/main/scala/DerivedFormats.scala) would provide almost all functionality.
+Magnolia integrates with spray so seamlessly that it is almost not worth the effort to publish this project as a full fledged repository; a single gist with the contents of [DerivedFormats.scala](src/main/scala/DerivedFormats.scala) would demonstrate almost all functionality.

 ## Getting Started